A Lesson in Humility

 4. And when the chief Shepherd appears, you will receive the unfading crown of glory.

-Their work is to be done not by force, or by greed for authority, but as humble examples.
-Their reward will come at the time of Christ’s final appearing as the Chief Shepherd of the church.
+Their crown of glory will come at the time of Christ’s final appearing as the Chief Shepherd of the church.
 They will receive God’s reward of glory for their faithful work.

-Next Peter turns to those who are to be led by these Elders in verses 5-9.
+Next Peter turns to those who are to be led by the Elders in verses 5-9

 5. Likewise, you who are younger, be subject to the elders.
 Clothe yourselves, all of you, with humility toward one another, for “God opposes the proud but gives grace to the humble.”